 Vision boards have long been trendy on Pinterest and around the water cooler at work, but they have a place in schools, too!
-There’s something about the way students’ eyes light up as they sift through magazines, newspapers, and online images to curate their poster boards.
-There's something in the way their smiles broaden when the finished product is displayed in the classroom, in the school’s hallways, or even just at home; it really motivates them and helps them see that their dreams are possible.
+There’s something about the way students’ eyes light up as they sift through magazines, newspapers and online images to curate their poster boards.
+There's something in the way their smiles broaden when the finished product is displayed in the classroom, in the school’s hallways or even just at home; it really motivates them and helps them see that their dreams are possible.

-3. Have Monthly Check-ins
+3. Have Monthly Check-ins About Vision Board Goals

-4. Bring in Motivational Speakers
+4. Bring in Motivational Speakers for Students

-5. Pair Up Peer Partners
+5. Pair Up Peer Partners to Review Vision Boards

-Remember: if there is no plan, a vision board is just a cute assignment; a dream.
+Remember: If there is no plan, a vision board is just a cute assignment; a dream.
 But there is nothing like seeing a dream come true.

 Help your students reach their goals while you reach your own.
 Explore American College of Education's graduate-level programs in the field of education.